mainvest/knope/README.md

 ### Format

-Pass `format=html` to retrieve the HTML output of the Handlebars processing, prior to PDF creation.
+Include `{"format": "html"}` in the request to retrieve the HTML output of the Handlebars as HTML.

 ## Dependencies